corpbob/OpenShiftHowToGuides/push_docker_image_private_registry_run_image.md

 In order to run your own Docker image, you need to push the image to OpenShift internal Docker registry.

 ## Assumption:
+### You have a working OpenShift cluster.
+To setup a one-node cluster, refer to this link: https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md

 ### There is a user called openshift-dev with the following credentials:
 ```
 username: openshift-dev